Sleep better with my four-step programme to beat insomnia.

 Mindfulness teaches us to emotionally disengage from the thoughts in our brain.
 We observe thoughts, which often pop up as images in our mind.
-We can consciously choose not to follow these thoughts but instead to watch them pop up and then let them go.
+We can consciously choose not to follow these thoughts but instead to watch them emerge and then let them go.
 Practising mindfulness shows us that we don’t necessarily have to get caught up in thinking – we have a choice.

-CBT is the fourth tool in our kit.
+Cognitive therapy is the fourth tool in our kit.
 The approach that CBT takes is dependent on your thinking patterns and the unique ways you perceive your sleep issues.
 For instance, during the day your thoughts may focus on dreading getting into bed because of your sleeplessness.
 You can work you exchanging negative thoughts for ones that promote more positivity.
 CBT helps to reframe problems in a way that is helpful to changing the situation for the better.

 Hypnosis for Insomnia

 The final key component of beating insomnia is rehearsing all these techniques during hypnosis.
 You can rehearse putting the four elements of breathing, relaxation, mindfulness and CBT into practice so they start becoming automatic.
 Hypnosis allows you to experience the new sensations of relaxation and slowed breathing.
-At the same time you will observe thoughts with mindfulness and automatically replace negative thinking with helpful replacement thoughts.
+At the same time you will observe thoughts with mindfulness and learn to replace negative thinking with helpful replacement thoughts.

 All you need to bring to the therapy session is a willingness to change.
 Hypnotherapy rapidly transforms the way we deal with life’s challenges, not by changing the situations, but by changing patterns of thinking, emotion and behaviour.